-- During the first 180 days, known as the “Pay-Without-Prejudice” period, insurer may pay benefits without issuing a final decision or conceding liability.
-Insurer may reduce or stop benefits at any time during this period with a seven-day notice to employee.
-Insurer can extend this period for up to one full year.
+- During the first 180 days, known as the “Pay-Without-Prejudice” period, the insurer may pay benefits without issuing a final decision or conceding liability.
+Insurer may reduce or stop benefits at any time during this period with a seven-day notice to the employee.
+The insurer can extend this period for up to one full year.

-If your claim is denied for any reason, it’s advisable to contact an attorney who can evaluate your claim and whether there are any major deficiencies in the evidence you have provided.
+If your claim is denied for any reason, it’s advisable to contact an experienced law firm who can evaluate your claim and whether there are any major deficiencies in the evidence you have provided.
 Disputing an insurer denial of workers’ compensation benefits in Massachusetts involves filing a claim with the state’s Department of Industrial Accidents.
 We can help.